-Luckily for you, I’ve done a ton of on-the-ground research on this topic and I’m here to spill my best secrets.
-Not only have I spent over a month in this beautiful Adriatic country, but I’ve also made a point to check out the very best it has to offer.
+Luckily for you, I’ve done a ton of on-the-ground exploration in Croatia and I’m here to spill my best secrets.
+Not only have I spent over a month here, but I’ve also made a point to check out the very best places to visit in Croatia.

 Ready?
-Let’s start adding some amazing destinations to your Croatia itinerary:
+Let’s start adding some amazing places to visit to your Croatia itinerary:

-With a history that dates back to the 7th century, Dubrovnik is a historic city on the Dalmatian coast and is one of the best destinations Croatia.
+With a history that dates back to the 7th century, Dubrovnik is a historic city on the Dalmatian coast and one of the best places to visit in Croatia.

-A hub of all things history, art, food, and adventure, I recommend walking along the old city walls (they’re a UNESCO world heritage site), taking a Lokrum Island day tour, riding the cable car up Mount Srd, trying out a few restaurants, and hitting up Uvala Lapad Beach.
+A hub of all things history, art, food, and adventure, I recommend walking along the old city walls (they’re a UNESCO world heritage site), taking a Lokrum Island day tour, riding the cable car up Mount Srd, trying out a few restaurants, talking a walking tour, or hitting up Uvala Lapad Beach.

 🗡️ Game of Thrones fan?
-Taking a Dubrovnik Game of Thrones Tour is a must.
+Then taking a Dubrovnik Game of Thrones Tour is a must.
 You’ll get a behind-the-scenes look at the show and a cool perspective on Dubrovnik.

 While on Mljet Island, I recommend hiking (and swimming) the Odysseus Cave trail, taking a road trip from Pomena to Limoni Beach, visiting St. Mary’s Island in Mljet National Park, and indulging in all the seafood.

-🚗 Croatia Road Trip Anyone?: Croatia is perfect for road trips, but you’ll need wheels from a trusted provider.
+🚗 Croatia Road Trip anyone?
+Croatia is perfect for road trips, but you’ll need wheels from a trusted provider.
 I recommend renting a car with Discover Cars.
-They’ll outfit you with the best vehicle for your needs and help you with travel insurance too.
+They’ll outfit you with the best vehicle for your needs and help you with Croatia travel insurance too.

-Known as Croatia’s Emerald Isle, Korcula in Croatia is located smack dab between Mljet and Hvar islands and is easily accessible by ferry.
-The island is well known for its dense forest, the photogenic Vela Spila Cave, miles of vineyards, and is even where Marco Polo is presumed to have been born.
+Known as Croatia’s Emerald Isle, Korcula is located smack dab between Mljet and Hvar islands and is easily one of the most beautiful places to visit in Croatia.
+Easily accessible by ferry, the island is well known for its dense forest, the photogenic Vela Spila Cave, miles of vineyards, and is even where Marco Polo is presumed to have been born.

 In the old town, you’ll want to visit St. Mark’s Cathedral, the Town Museum, Bishop’s Treasury, and Arneri Palace.

-Just a short ferry ride from Mljet is Hvar Island — a destination known for its parties, lavender fields, architecture (the Spanjola Fortress is incredible), and beaches.
+Just a short ferry ride from Mljet is Hvar Island — a Croatian island known for parties, lavender fields, architecture (the Spanjola Fortress is incredible), and beaches.

-An island that truly has something for everyone, I recommend taking a Hvar Island lavender fields tour, hitting up some of the beach clubs (during the summer, you’ll find a party no matter the time of day), spending your days in the water, and wandering through the towns.
+A top destination that truly has something for everyone, I recommend taking a Hvar Island lavender fields tour, hitting up some of the beach clubs (during Croatia’s summer travel season, you’ll find a party no matter the time of day), spending your days in the water, and wandering through the towns.

 Speaking of which, while Hvar town is known for Spanjola Fortress and the parties, I also recommend visiting the towns of Stari Grad and Vrboska.
 Where Hvar Town is more bustling, the other towns on the islands are decidedly more laid-back.
 I stayed in Stari Grad during my time on the island and loved how charming it was.